mille055/AIPI540_individual_project/README.md

 cd app
 streamlit run demo.py
 ```
 The streamlit demo app will allow one to view images from the sample batch of studies in the source folder in the left sidebar.
 These images may or may not have labels embedded into the DICOM tags from prior label processing (generally, the prediction will show over the top left aspect of the image if it has been previously processed).
 One use of the demo app is to select studies to process (one study/patient at a time).
 This will generate predictions and write them into the DICOM tags by default.
 If the destination folder selctor is left blank, the default is for the images to be written back to the same folder, overwriting the previously unprocessed study.
 Other functions in the demo include the ability to get predictions for a single image (after selecting either the heuristic model combining metadata and pixel-based models as described above versus a fusion model).
-It is also possible to view a stuby by the series labels (part of the study in the SeriesDescription), or by the predicted class if the study has been previously processed by the classifier.
+It is also possible to view a study by the series labels (part of the study in the SeriesDescription), or by the predicted class if the study has been previously processed by the classifier.
 Overall, the goal is to have a pass-through DICOM server that performs the predictions and sends the processed images back to the souce, but this current demo shows proof of concept and provides a user interface to interact with a study of choice.

 **4. Script process_tree.py**